Google channel requirements

-When your Shopify products appear in Google Shopping ads, Google Merchant Center automatically converts the product price to a customer's local currency.
-Customers who click a Google Shopping ad are directed to a product page that displays the currency and price to match the ad.
-Learn more about currency conversion for Google Shopping from Google Merchant Center Help.
+When your Shopify products appear in Google ads, Google Merchant Center automatically converts the product price to a customer's local currency.
+Customers who click a Google ad are directed to a product page that displays the currency and price to match the ad.
+Learn more about currency conversion for the Google channel from Google Merchant Center Help.

 Getting help with Google Ads

 Contact Google Ads Help to get help with the following topics:

 - policies, ad reviews, and campaign optimization